rook/rook/Documentation/ceph-common-issues.md

 the config override ConfigMap.

 For Ceph Luminous/Mimic releases, `mon_cluster_log_file` and `cluster_log_file` can be set to `/var/log/ceph/XXXX` in the config override ConfigMap to enable logging.
 See the (Advanced Documentation)[advanced-configuration.md#custom-cephconf-settings] for information about how to use the config override ConfigMap.

+# Flex storage class versus Ceph CSI storage class

+Since Rook 1.1, Ceph CSI has become stable and moving forward is the ultimate replacement over the Flex driver.
+However, not all Flex storage classes are available through Ceph CSI since it's basically catching up on features.
+Ceph CSI in its 1.2 version (with Rook 1.1) does not support the Erasure coded pools storage class.

+So, if you are looking at using such storage class you should enable the Flex driver by setting `ROOK_ENABLE_FLEX_DRIVER: true` in your `operator.yaml`.
+Also, if you are in the need of specific features and wonder if CSI is capable of handling them, you should read [the ceph-csi support matrix](https://github.com/ceph/ceph-csi#support-matrix).